-For fiscal year 2008, the judiciary is seeking pay increases for the judicial officers, which will be the first pay raise for these judges in five years.
+The judges of our state have not received an increase in compensation in six years.
+At this writing, it is clear that. due to national economic circumstances, this cannot be remedied during this fiscal year.
 Currently, the average pay of general jurisdiction trial judges in the eleven surrounding states is over \$134,000.
-In contrast, Mississippi chancery and circuit judges receive \$104,000.
-Unlike other states which complements judges salaries by COLAs, longevity pay, and local supplements, Mississippi judges salaries are limited to the state appropriation.
-In present value terms, this 2003 salary scale pays these Mississippi judges the equivalent of
+In contrast.
+Mississippi chancery and circuit judges receive \$104,000.
+Unlike other states which complement judges salaries by COLAs, longevity pay, and local supplements, Mississippi salaries are limited to the state appropriation.
+In present value terms, this 2003 salary scale pays these Mississippi judges the equivalent of \$83,606.
+In order to retain the best of our judges and recruit lawyers from the upper ranks of the profession, we must address this pay disparity now.